rj-may/math4610/software_manual/singleMachEps.md

 computer being queried.

 **Usage/Example:**
 This code has little usage.
-It does provide a good example of single precision, and how you must use numpy to round the number
+It does provide a good example of how to use the package numby to create the results wanted with your code.

 **Implementation/Code:** The following is the code for singleMachEps()

-#Single precision of of machine epislon
+    c  #Single precision of of machine epislon c  '''
-'''
+    c  important note about using numpy sinlge number; when peforming operations on 2 different things c  you have to make sure both are the value that you want.
+It will default between the larger bit value c  Ex : single * double will result with a double.
+Had to read documentation. c  '''
-important note about using numpy sinlge number; when peforming operations on 2 different things you have to make sure both are the value that you want.
-It will default between the larger bit value Ex : single * double will result with a double.
-Had to read documentation.
+    c  import numpy as np
-'''
+    c
-import numpy as np
+    c  def singlePrecision():

-def singlePrecision():
+    c      print("Iteration, machine epsilon")
-    print("Iteration, machine epsilon")
+    c      x = np.single(1)
-    x = np.single(1)
+    c      eps = np.single(1/2) #epsilon
-    eps = np.single(1/2) #epsilon
+    c      for i in range(40):
-    for i in range(40):
+    c          xApprox = x + eps
-        xApprox = x + eps
+    c          error = abs(x - xApprox)
-        error = abs(x - xApprox)
+    c          if error == 0:
-        if error == 0:
+    c              break
-            break
+    c          eps = np.single(eps / 2)
-        eps = np.single(eps / 2)
+    c          print(i, error)7
-        print(i, error)7
+    c